rubyxyr/Object_detection_in_video/README.md

-# Object_detection_in_video
+# Detect objects from videos
-Some basic functions for object detection in a video
+Some basic functions for object detection in a video, saving frame images with annotation box